alientronics/docker-apache-php7-mysql-symfony2/README.md

-A Docker image based on Ubuntu, running PHP7 on Apache2 using a MySQL Database for a Symfony2 Web Application.
+A Docker image based on Ubuntu, running PHP7 on Apache2 using a MySQL Database for a Fleetany Web Application.

 ### Technical requirements
  - Install Docker